 Sign In With Microsoft gives users the ability to log in with their Microsoft accounts.
 For apps and websites that have this social login installed, consumers can simply sign in using their personal email addresses and account credentials.
-Keep in mind that large organisations (such as schools or businesses) that choose to deploy this method will first need to register their application or site with Azure AD.
+Keep in mind that large organizations (such as schools or businesses) that choose to deploy this method will first need to register their application or site with Azure AD.

 Sign In With Apple lets users sign in to various accounts using their Apple IDs.
-Apple’s service has some unique privacy and security features favourable to end users.
+Apple’s service has some unique privacy and security features favorable to end users.
 For example, apps and websites can only ask users for their names and email addresses upon first sign in, and users can create random email addresses for use with each site—hiding their personal accounts.
 Apple also prompts for two-factor authentication with each login, making it among the more secure choices.
 In addition, any apps on the App Store that offer social authentication have to provide Sign In With Apple as an option.

 With these features, the Sign In With Apple workflow looks slightly different than other social login solutions.
 If two-factor authentication is enabled, for example, users will need to verify the login from another device and enter an authentication code after signing in with their Apple ID.
 They'll also be asked to confirm the login once more before being redirected back to the app or website.

 Generic OIDC is an Okta feature that allows users to sign into apps using account credentials from a wide range of identity providers.
-By enabling any OIDC compliant system to sign in with Okta, organisations have greater freedom to choose between multiple social platforms in order to create custom and secure login experiences for their customers.
+By enabling any OIDC compliant system to sign in with Okta, organizations have greater freedom to choose between multiple social platforms in order to create custom and secure login experiences for their customers.
 Example third-party OIDC providers include Dropbox, Github, Reddit, and more.